microsoft/MixedRealityToolkit-Unity/Documentation/README_Button.md

 <img src="/External/ReadMeImages/Button/MRTK_Button_InteractionStates.png" width="600">

-The subtle pulse effect is triggerd by the `PressableButton.` The `PressableButton` looks for `ProximityLight(s)` that live on the currently interacting pointer.
+The subtle pulse effect is triggered by the `PressableButton.` The `PressableButton` looks for `ProximityLight(s)` that live on the currently interacting pointer.
 If any `ProximityLight(s)` are found, the ProximityLight.Pulse method is called which automatically animates shader parameters to display a pulse.

 ## Property Inspector of PressableButton
 ![Button](/External/ReadMeImages/Button/MRTK_Button_Structure.png)